Credit scores (or ‘ratings’) are used by financial institutions like banks and lenders to decide whether or not to lend you money.

 How can I find out my credit score?

-The three agencies that calculate credit scores are Experian, TransUnion and Equifax.
+The three agencies that calculate credit scores are TransUnion, Equifax and Experian.
 You have a legal right to check your file at any of these providers – although you might have to pay a small fee!

 There are also companies that can tell you your credit score for free, every month.
-You can use ClearScore to check your Equifax score, but it’s worth getting your Experian and TransUnion reports too.
+You can use Credit Karma to check your TransUnion score, ClearScore for Equifax and sign up to Experian directly for your score with them.